 Testosterone is naturally produced in both sexes.
 This vital hormone plays an essential role in women’s health much like better-known hormones like estrogen and progesterone.
 Because the hormonal system is so important, balancing testosterone can have a tremendous effect on a woman’s health.

 A tiny percentage (about 2%) of women will experience an increase in midline hair growth (lip, chin, “happy trail”, etc.) when increasing testosterone levels.
-When this happens, highly trained BioTE providers are able to quickly diagnose these problems and provide easy solutions.
-If this happens to you, simply consult with your BioTE provider.
+When this happens, highly trained Biote providers can diagnose these problems and provide easy solutions quickly.
+If this happens to you, consult with your Biote provider.

 “Testosterone Is An Essential Hormone for Women”

-While many women report a return of libido after optimizing hormones, testosterone means much more than just improved sex-drive.
-Testosterone helps regulate many important systems that influence mood, energy levels, physical fitness and overall physical and mental health.
+While many females report a return of libido after optimizing hormones, testosterone means much more than just an improved sex drive.
+Testosterone helps regulate many vital systems that influence mood, energy levels, physical fitness, and overall physical and mental health.
 In fact, optimized testosterone levels are linked to a reduced rate of both Alzheimer’s and Osteoporosis.

 5. Testosterone Will Make Women Lose Their Hair

 Less than 1% of women experience hair loss while following Biote protocols.
 In fact, the most common cause of hair loss in women is due to thyroid deficiency.
 Fortunately, the Biote method also optimizes thyroid function to help ensure a whole-body approach to better health.

 If you think Biote can help you, contact one of our preferred providers and get started with a simple test!